 Adding Twinspur to the garden not only provides color and interest, but this lovely little plant is great for attracting useful pollinators to the area.
 Keep reading for information on growing Twinspur flowers.

 Twinspur Plant Info

-Native to South Africa, Twinspur reaches heights of 6 to 8 inches with a 2-foot spread, making this plant a useful ground cover.
+Native to South Africa, Twinspur reaches heights of 6 to 8 inches (15-20 cm.) with a 2 foot (61 cm.) spread, making this plant a useful groundcover.
 Although the plant tolerates light frost, it won’t survive intense summer heat.

 Diascia Twinspur is a cousin to the common snapdragon.
 Although it is usually grown as an annual, Diascia is perennial in warm climates.

 To plant Twinspur, cultivate the soil and add a shovelful of compost or manure, then plant seeds directly in the garden when the temperature is consistently above 65 degrees F. (18 C.).
 Press the seeds into the soil, but don’t cover them because germination requires exposure to sunlight.
 Keep the soil lightly moist until the seeds sprout, usually in two to three weeks.

 Once established, Twinspur needs regular water during dry periods, but don’t water to the point of sogginess.
 Water deeply, then withhold water until the soil once again feels dry.

 Regular feeding with a standard garden fertilizer supports blooming.
 Be sure to water the fertilizer in to prevent burning the roots.

 Trim spent flowers to produce more blooms and cut the plant back to about 4 inches (10 cm.) when blooming stops in summer heat.
 The plant may surprise you with another flush of blooms when the weather cools in autumn.